SidK123/ULX3S-Playground/README.md

 format and in this case, it is used to describe signals and their corresponding pins on the ``ULX3S``.
 This simplifies things a bunch and makes it pretty easy to get started.
 Second, the ``12F`` version of the ``ECP5`` Lattice FPGA has 12K LUTs, not 25K LUTs; at least this is the case at the time that this is written.
 Finally, when providing the package to ``nextpnr``, check the Lattice website.
 The package
 I am currently working with is the CABGA381.
 This is just a description of the packaging of the chip itself, but is still important.

+# Communications
+Communications with an external computer are achieved through UART and an FTDI to USB bridge present on the ULX3S.
+Currently, UART_TX from the ULX3S is implemented, once I get a good enough usecase for this board, I'll implement UART_RX to send data from an external computer.
+Only annoying thing about this was that the output had to be to the FTDI_RX pin (as the FTDI bridge is what is performing the translation).
+This is also mentioned in the LPF; reading documentation seems to be an important skill.